stratusadv/dandy/docs/terminology.md

 # Terminology

-### Appliance (Final)

-A class or object that can be used by an agent or prompts to complete specific tasks

-- Gadget
-- Instrument
-- Device

 ### Database (In Memory or Storage)

 A structured data storage system used to keep track of jobs, tasks and tickets